aboustayyef/InfraRead/AI-instructions.md

 Provide context for why specific approaches are chosen, explain trade-offs, and highlight Laravel conventions and best practices throughout the implementation process.

-Last Updated: 2025-08-15 (Phase 6 Foundation Complete)
+Last Updated: 2025-08-23 (Phase 5A Complete - API Client Foundation)